NixOS/rfcs/rfcs/0000-virtual-machines.md

    like other VMs' firewall has to access it) Using a hash of the VM name to define the IP for each VM, so that IPs don't change? (that implies writing the hashing function in nix, so...)
- * Should [nix support](#nix-support) be triggered based on a per-VM option?
+ * Should [nix support](#nix-support) be supported and triggered based on a per-VM option?
 If so, should it automatically set up some kind of NATing restricted to the nix cache?
  * Should the host be able to set a channel for a VM different from the one it is following?
 If so, should all the packages from the VM be installed based on this channel?
 How to do this, given the configuration is evaluated inside